Helping Young Birders

 Click on the video below to see some highlights from Amy Hall's (2017 Young Birders' Training Course participant) week on the May!

 Launched in 2014, the Young Birders' Training Course is only opportunity of its kind in the UK.
 A joint venture between SOC and Isle of May Bird Observatory the course provides an opportunity for six young birders, aged 16-25 years to spend a week on the Isle of May gaining experience to help them progress with future involvement in wildlife recording and conservation.

 The course presents a unique opportunity for budding ornithologists’, both in its setting and teaching options.
 Participants gain a thorough introduction to daily recording of birds and other taxa, species monitoring, hands-on experience of bird ringing, and activities such as visible migration watches and co-ordinated seawatching counts.
 Outwith the scope of most university curricula, these skills are essential attributes for those embarking on a career or role in wildlife recording, surveying and conservation.

-Details of the 2018 training course will be published on the website in March or April time.
+Details of the 2019 training course will be published on the website in late 2018.

 Discounted Student Membership

 Students and juniors can take out membership to the Club for just £14 annually, with access to all of the benefits membership offers including four issues of the SOC’s quarterly journal, Scottish Birds annually, access to a programme of talks and outings across Scotland, the opportunity to borrow books from the Library, alongside a number of other benefits.

 Are you looking to be mentored or could you mentor young naturalists?

 A Focus On Nature is a voluntary organisation run by a voluntary committee of nature conservationists and enthusiasts.